Local Time 00:14

 The birthplace of the goddess Amaterasu

-From Ise, we mostly know Ise-shingu.
-Erected in honor of Amaterasu , the sun goddess attached to the imperial family, this religious complex of 125 shrines is said to be "the soul of Japan".
+From Ise, we mostly know Ise-jingu.
+Erected in honor of Amaterasu, the sun goddess attached to the imperial family, this religious complex of 125 shrines is said to be "the soul of Japan".

-Go through the Uji Bridge to access the Naiku Shrine, birthplace of the goddess.
-Its wooden construction would wash away their sins from those who pass through it.
+Go through the Uji Bridge to access the Naiku Shrine, the birthplace of the goddess, believed its wooden construction would wash away their sins from those who pass through it.

 The most prized shrine in the country, Naiku is said to house the yatano kagami mirror, one of the three sacred relics of Japan, and used to bring Amaterasu out of the cave in which she had been hiding following a violent argument with her brother Suzano, the god storms.

-High place of veneration, don't be surprised that most buildings are closed to the public.
-Like the Naiku Shrine, accessible only to the Emperor and a few emeritus Shinto priests.
-The exteriors of the site offer a pleasant view for a walk in the heart of the city and many events take place throughout the year in the enclosure of Ise-shingu.
-Like the Kagura, sacred dances given in honor of pilgrims to protect them .
+A place of admiration, don't be surprised that most buildings are closed to the public.
+Like the Naiku Shrine, accessible only to the Emperor and a few elder statesmen Shinto priests.
+The exteriors of the site offer a pleasant view for a walk in the heart of the city and many events take place throughout the year in the enclosure of Ise-jingu.
+Like the Kagura, sacred dances are performed in honor of pilgrims to protect them.

-Nearby, don't forget the Sengukan Museum.
-Accessible to all, it holds the secrets of more than 1000 years of maintenance of the site!
+Don't forget to visit the Sengukan Museum, nearby.
+Accessible to all, it holds the secrets of more than 1000 years of preservation of the site!

-Rich in its spirituality, Ise is also rich in its gastronomy.
+Rich in its spirituality, Ise is also famed for its food.
 At the heart of the city, the traditional Oharai-machi area extends over more than one kilometer.
-Wooden houses and architecture from Edo (1603-1868), the district bordered by the Isuzu river offers a bucolic parenthesis, a trip back in time, to the time when pilgrims who came to Ise-jingu enlivened the alleys.
+Wooden houses and architecture from Edo (1603-1868), the district bordered by the Isuzu river offers a glimpse of common country lifestyle, a page out of the history book, to a time when pilgrims roamed the alleys of Ise-jingu.

 Within it, the Okage-Yokocho shopping street allows you to discover local specialties.
-Udon, Matsusaka beef, or abalone caught by the ama of the neighboring town, the countless restaurants in the area have been cooking up good recipes for centuries .
+Udon, Matsusaka beef, or abalone caught by the ama of the neighboring town, countless restaurants in the area have been cooking up great recipes for centuries

-Especially with regard to tea and wagashi, since Ise is the third tea producer in the country.
-From there was also born akafuku, a mochi stuffed with red bean paste invented in one of the city's tea houses in the 18th century.
+Ise is the third largest tea producer in the country, where Tea and wagashi is the favorite snack.
+Akafuku, a mochi stuffed with red bean paste, was invented in one of the city's tea houses in the 18th century.

-In addition to its restaurants, cafes and stalls, Okage-Yokocho has many souvenir shops .
-Homemade honey, pottery and lucky charms, the street puts the craftsmanship of Ise in the spotlight!
+In addition to its restaurants, cafes, and stalls, Okage-Yokocho has many souvenir shops.
+Homemade honey, pottery, and lucky charms, the street highlights the craftsmanship of Ise!

-Especially every first of the month during Tsuitachi Mairi, the first monthly pilgrimage, when stores open very early in order to offer new things to the brave who come to Oharai-machi after their return from Ise-jingu.
+During the first of the month, Tsuitachi Mairi (the first monthly pilgrimage), when stores open very early to offer new things to the brave who come to Oharai-machi after their return from Ise-jingu.

 The best places to eat in Ise